LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 * Gateway Endpoint
 * Interface Endpoint

+How to Configure Gateway Endpoint for S3? \
+To create a gateway endpoint that connects to Amazon S3: Go to same VPC in the region as S3.
+Create gateway end point.
+AWS automatically add a route that points traffic destined for the service to the endpoint network interface.

 Scenario: EC2-1 in public subnet with Internet gateway.
 EC2-2 in private subnet. \
 AWS Session Manager.
 Outside VPC.
 A AWS Service.
 By default AWS Session Manager can connect to EC2-1. \
 For AWS SSM to connect to private subnet, need to create a interface end point.
 Create an interface end point and add it to private subnet.
 Add service as ssm in same region and AZ. \